 The natural world, particularly the wild areas of British Columbia, has always been my primary inspiration, and my practice has been all about exploring its interpretation.
-I have a driving curiosity which means leaving no stone unturned, but I regularly re-visit symbols and themes that intrigue me, using personal motifs and patterns.
+My natural curiosity means leaving no stone unturned, and I regularly re-visit the natural and spiritual symbols and themes that fuel my creative work.

 Andrea & Coco at Smuggler Cove, Halfmoon Bay